biokraft/my-cursor-framework/01-Cursor-for-Everyone/05-Essential-Cursor-Settings.md

 ---

 To get the most out of Cursor, you should enable a few key settings.
-These options, especially the BETA features, will significantly enhance your productivity.
+These options significantly enhance your productivity.

-### 1. Include project structure (BETA)
+### 1. Include project structure

 **This is a game-changer.
 Enable it.** It gives the AI a simplified directory tree of your project, so it always understands your codebase layout.

 -   **Why it's crucial:** Improves contextual awareness and accuracy, reducing the need for you to manually reference files.
     ![Include Project Structure Setting](../assets/include_project_structure.png)

-### 2. Web Search Tool (BETA)
+### 2. Web Search Tool

 **Enable this for a smarter AI.** It allows the agent to search the web for real-time information.